 - No smoking in the gardens.

 Dunn Gardens is open to the public for docent-led guided tours.
-Our regular tour schedule runs from April 1st through July, and from September 1st through October.
-The Gardens are closed in August and when special events are scheduled.
+Our regular tour season runs from April 1st - October.
+The Gardens are closed when special events are scheduled.

 Tours last about 1.5 to 2 hours and are held on the following days:

 Please see our calendar for a list of scheduled tours and availability, and click on your preferred tour to make a reservation.
 Once you have reserved the tour, you will need to complete your payment.